-These laundy basket quilts do require some preparation, before you can start sewing and as well as talking you through how to make this two-block quilt, Valerie gives some suggestions as to how you could prepare your scraps.
-She likes to work with 2 ½” squares which are stored in shoe-boxes and give her versatility as to the pattern she works with without having to worry about measurements.
+Laundry basket quilts do require some preparation before you can start sewing.
+Valerie gives some suggestions as to how you could prepare your scraps.
+Before talking you through how to make this two-block quilt.
+Working with 2 ½” squares which she stores in shoe-boxes.
+The squares give a versatility as to the pattern she can work with without having to worry about measurements.

-Pre-cuts work well too as these give the beginner a variety of fabrics instantly – obviously packs of 2 ½” squares are perfect, but don’t forget that the jelly rolls can also be cut up as can nickle square (which are 5″ – each one will give you 4 squares of the right size) and then of course you could go even bigger with the layer cakes – just depends what you have in your cupboard/stash to work with.
+Pre-cuts work well too as these give the beginner a variety of fabrics instantly - obviously packs of 2 ½” squares are perfect.
+But don't forget that the jelly rolls Nickle squares (which are 5" - each one will give you 4 squares of the right size) and layer cakes can also be cut up to provide the squares.
+All depends what you have in your cupboard/stash to work with.

 Valerie also discusses some colour themes that you might like to consider for another quilt!

 Workshop notes are available for the paid subscribed viewers.

 Click here to learn more about Valerie Nesbitt.

 Click here to watch the full length version of this Taster